ShabaniLab/summer_qcamp/tracks/tr3_state_and_process_characterization.md

 but by the actual effect of a circuit on a generic state.
 This can be used for example to verify that a circuit operates as predicted by the theory.
-Fully determining the effect of a circuit requires to perform a Quantum Process Tomography.
-Many flavors of it exists and the following reference introduce the most common one. https://arxiv.org/pdf/1502.01016.pdf
+Fully determining the effect of a circuit requires to perform a Quantum Process Tomography (QPT).
+Many flavors of it exist and the following reference introduce the most common one. https://arxiv.org/pdf/1502.01016.pdf

 The following reference is a quite complete reference about quantum computing.